 22. Groupon certificate – With Groupon gift card, they can get double the mileage out of $5.
 And they can pick their own item.

-27. Bounce Dryer Bar – I know, I know.
-But seriously, I love this thing. $4.27 and you never have to deal with dryer sheets again, plus your laundry smells great.
+27. Dryer Balls – I know, I know.
+But seriously, I love these things and you never have to deal with dryer sheets again, plus your laundry smells great.

 28. Magazine Subscription – I love getting things in the mail and I really love getting magazines.
 I’d particularly enjoy Family Fun, Better Homes and Gardens, or Taste of Home (okay, okay, Taste of Home is $5.40.
 Cut me some slack).